spacekitcat/cmpress-tool/README.md

 - [ ] User configuratble window size and history buffer size
 - [ ] Consistent domain language.
 The 'dictionary' (from the original paper, it's a different world) should be call the history_buffer everywhere and the window should be called the window or frame.
 - [ ] The sliding window doesn't have any kind back pressure or ability to queue stream data
-- [ ] The compressor should output encoding bytes rather than utf8 values
+- [x] The compressor should output encoded bytes (UTF-8/ASCII codeset) rather than utf8 values

 # Building